turan21/10c_nextjs/docs/crud_api.md

 ## 5. Testing Your API

-You can test your API routes using tools like Postman, Insomnia, or simply using `fetch` in your browser.
+You can test your API routes using tools like Apidog, Postman, Insomnia, or simply using `fetch` in your browser.

 Here are some example API calls: